-The sensitivity analysis should be focused on instances where a change in an assumption could lead to a material change in the bill impact study.
-Sensitivity analyses should be performed by varying the rate structure and customer usage to reflect behavioral effects or technology adoption.
-Key assumptions must be made about price elasticity and expected penetration and adoption rates as well as assumptions for opt-in and opt-out, and energy usage information obtained from AMI data.
-Behavioral and related information should support the assumptions and should be drawn from outside sources, consultants, and results from New York demonstration projects and pilots as they become available.
-The Joint Utilities' models should be structured to perform a top-down analysis in a manner that enables stakeholders to make varying assumptions about customer responses to specific rate designs.
+As we do not know with certainty many of the assumptions to be included in a bill impact study, some level of sensitivity analysis should be considered.
+The sensitivities should be focused on instances where a change in the assumption could lead to a material change in the bill impact study.
+Sensitivity analyses should be performed by varying the rate structure and by varying customer usage to reflect behavioral effects or technology adoption.
+Sensitivity analyses of the rate structure may require adjusting the rate design parameters.
+Sensitivity analyses of behavioral effects or technology adoption should not require that the rate design process be repeated.
+Key assumptions must be made about price elasticity and expected penetration and adoption rates as well as assumptions for opt-in and opt-out.